 Is internet getting more expensive than ever?
 Here’s what we found out.

-One fact was clear no matter how you sliced it: internet is getting more affordable for home subscribers.
+One fact was clear no matter how you sliced it: ISPs are charging less for internet over time.
 In the chart below, we’ve tracked internet price trends by technology type.

 Home internet prices have been going down